DynoAbd786-Uni/dissertation/README.md

 # Aneurysm Simulation and Visualization

+Please note that the repository is very cluttered and may have some bugs.

 This repository contains a comprehensive solution for simulating and visualizing blood flow in aneurysms.
 The project consists of two main components:

 1. **Simulation Source (`simulation_src/`)**: A computational fluid dynamics (CFD) simulation framework for modeling blood flow in arterial geometries with aneurysms.